And a telephone number if you want to be on the program and we get back to phones later on is 800-282-2882.

 It's in there.

-We can't Stop this.
+We can't stop this.

-It is going to have the Senate's going to pass this too.
+The Senate's going to pass this too.

 We can't stop it.